-Variety of esports coverage
+Variety of Esports Coverage

-Once you’ve established that you feel comfortable trusting an online sportsbook with your information and funds, the next step is considering how the lineup offered by a given sportsbook coordinates with your esports interest.
+Once you’ve established that you feel comfortable trusting an online sportsbook with your information and funds, the next step is considering how the lineup offered by a given sportsbook aligns with your esports interest.

 This criterion is highly subjective, as different players will prefer different types of bets.
 Some players are happy with match betting at low limits.
 Others prefer high-stakes wagering on exotic outcomes.
 We assign a minor weight to this factor in recognition of the fact that there is no single best betting menu for all players, but also with a nod to the reality that the broadest menu will likely satisfy the widest audience.

-Esportsbooks vs traditional sportsbooks
+Esportsbooks vs Traditional Sportsbooks